 There are no exams in the course.
 In your future lives as M.A./PhD-holding economists, you will not be evaluated using closed-book exams.
-All of the assignments in the class are intended to build skills that you'll use in the future as you do research, teach, present seminars, etc. Your course grade will be based on your performance on six written referee reports, and two in-class presentations.
-In addition, the aggregate value of your insightful contributions to class discussions will enter into your grade in a non-linear manner.
+All of the assignments in the class are intended to build skills that you'll use in the future as you do research, teach, present seminars, etc. Your course grade will be based on your performance on four referee reports, two in-class presentations, and a research proposal.

-- Referee reports: you will complete six 3-5 page referee reports in which you will summarize a recent working paper in behavioral economics, assess its strengths and weaknesses, and make suggestions for improvement.
-Each referee report will be worth ten points.
-Each student will submit his/her referee report on the assigned paper by a deadline, which will be announced in the class.
+- Referee reports: you will complete four referee reports in which you will summarize a recent working paper in behavioral economics, assess its strengths and weaknesses, and make suggestions for improvement.
+The professor will assign the papers.
+Each referee report will be worth 10 points.
+Each student will submit his/her referee report by a deadline, which will be announced in the class.
 Do not disclose a particular point about the paper that you think others might miss.
-Because if that point is really an important point about the paper and reveals a serious crack in that paper, then your referee report should get higher points.
-So, be self-interested! - Class presentations: you will make two in-class presentations over the course of the semester, each of which is worth fifteen points.
-The presentations will be on one of the papers included in the syllabus.
-In each presentation, you will teach" the paper and lead a class discussion of its strengths and weaknesses.
-Your grade for each presentation will depend on both my assessment of your effort/performance and the opinions of your classmates. - Research proposal: you will submit to me a research proposal.
+Because if that point is really an important one about the paper and reveals a serious crack in that paper, then your referee report should get higher points.
+So, be self-interested! - Class presentations: you will make two in-class presentations over the course of the semester, each of which is worth 15 points.
+The professor will assign you papers, but the subject of that paper will be based either on one of the topics covered in the class or a subject area of your liking.
+In each presentation, you will "teach" the paper to the class and lead a class discussion of its strengths and weaknesses. - Research proposal: you will submit to me a research proposal.
 The main objective of this course is to offer you ample opportunities so that you can develop your skills for becoming a successful researcher.
-The research paper you are supposed to write may build on one topic (that we have covered in the class) or bridge across topics.
-Or, it may involve a topic that we have not covered in the class.
+The topic of the research paper will be chosen by you and it may or may not build on one topic that we have covered in the class or may bridge across topics.
+In your research proposal, you should try to come up with a research question that is original in nature.
+If the research proposal is about an experiment, your proposal should detail the design to test the research question at hand.
+If the research proposal is about a theory that you want to develop, then your proposal should detail the model.
+The research paper will have 15 points. - In-Class Participation: Each student will be expected to extensively participate in class discussion.
+I expect you to be highly critical of the class material and analyze each experiment and theory with great perseverance.
+I reserve the right to randomly pick any one of you to provide your opinion on materials covered.
+Your in-class participation will have 15 points.

-IV.
+III.
 Presentation & Discussion Tips